Causey Arch: History

-It was built in 1725–26 by stonemason Ralph Wood, funded by a conglomeration of coal-owners known as the "Grand Allies" (founded by Colonel Liddell, the Hon.
+Originally named Dawson's Bridge and associated with Dawson's Colliery, it was built in 1725–26 by stonemason Ralph Wood, funded by a coalition of coal-owners known as the "Grand Allies" (founded by Colonel Liddell, the Hon.
 Charles Montague and George Bowes the owner of Gibside Estate on which the bridge is situated) at a cost of £12,000.
-Two tracks crossed the Arch: one (the "main way") to take coal to the River Tyne, and the other (the "bye way") for returning the empty wagons.
-Over 900 horse-drawn wagons crossed the arch each day using the Tanfield Railway.

-When the bridge was completed in 1726, it was the longest single-span bridge in the country with an arch span of 31 m, a record it held for thirty years until 1756 when the Old Bridge was built in Pontypridd, Wales.
+When completed in 1726, it was the longest single-span bridge in the country with an arch span of 31 m, a record it held for thirty years until 1756 when the Old Bridge was built in Pontypridd, Wales.
 After he designed the bridge, Ralph Wood was so afraid that his arch would collapse that he committed suicide in 1727, but the bridge still stands today.
 An inscription on a sundial at the site reads "Ra.
 Wood, mason, 1727".

+Two tracks crossed the Arch: one (the "main way") to take coal to the River Tyne, and the other (the "bye way") for returning the empty wagons.
+Over 900 horse-drawn wagons crossed the arch each day using the Tanfield Railway.

 Use of the arch declined when Tanfield Colliery was destroyed by fire in 1739.

 Present status

 The Arch has been Grade I listed since 1950.
 It was restored and reinforced in the 1980s.
 There are a series of scenic public paths around the area and the Causey Burn which runs underneath it.
 The quarry near the bridge is a popular spot for local rock climbers.

-Causey Burn itself flows into Beamish Burn which then flows into the River Team eventually discharging into the River Tyne.
+Causey Burn itself flows into Beamish Burn which then flows into the River Team, eventually discharging into the River Tyne.